 - 1. Unplug the power cord from the outlet.

 - 2. Remove refrigerator shelves.

-- 3. Release the hooks on both ends of the light shield and pull the shield down to remove it.
+- For each hold cover and press front tab while pulling shield down to remove it.

 - 4. Turn the bulb counterclockwise and remove.

 - 5. Replace a burned-out light bulb with a new bulb, turning it clockwise.

 - 6. Replace the light shield pushing it up.

 - 7. Replace the refrigerator shelves.

-- 8. Plug the power cord to the oulet.
+- 8. Plug the power cord to the oulet